 You’ve developed a terrific product line and created a website.
-You’re selling your products on eCommerce platforms like Amazon, eBay, or Etsy.
+You’re selling your products on eCommerce platforms like Amazon, eBay, and Etsy.
 You’ve got your eCommerce fulfillment in place, and you’re starting to build a base of repeat customers.
 So how do you make your brand take off?
 Scaling your eCommerce business and growing from a scrappy startup to an established and respected brand takes consistent effort.
 Here are some best practices for your next growth phase.

 Base your marketing strategy on evidence

-Customer data is one of your most valuable tools for scaling your eCommerce business.
+Customer data is one of your most valuable tools for scaling your eCommerce businesses.
 To grow, you need to base all your decisions — product development, marketing, even fulfillment warehouse locations — on evidence, not guesswork.

-Social media is a fantastic way to connect with your customers on a more personal level.
-People turn to social for help with customer service, to build communities around brand loyalty, and to get a sense of your brand personality.
+Social media is also a fantastic way to connect with your customers on a more personal level.
+Leverage your social channels to quickly respond to customer service requests, build communities around brand loyalty, and give your followers a sense of your brand personality.

-Don’t forget email marketing
+Don’t undervalue email marketing

-Give shoppers a gift for joining your email list, such as a discount on their first purchase, and add every customer to the list.
-Use email to let your list know about sales, promotions, new products, or even how fun it would be to shop in your online store on Taco Tuesday.
+Give shoppers a gift for joining your email list, such as a discount on their first purchase or membership in a loyalty program, and add every buyer to your email marketing list.
+Email your customers about sales, promotions, new products, or how fun it will be to shop in your online store on Taco Tuesday.

 Infuse every communication and contact with your brand voice and personality

-Don’t skimp on customer service
+Don’t skimp on customer support

-Customer support is even more critical for eCommerce brands, where trust is an essential currency.
-You can overcome even a major snafu like a product recall if you put your customers at the center of your business.
+Customer support is even more critical for eCommerce brands, where building trust is essential to building a base of loyal customers.
+You can build trust to overcome even a major snafu like a product recall if you put your customers at the center of your business model.

-Choose partners that let you focus on scaling your eCommerce business rather than operations
+Choose partners that let you focus on scaling your eCommerce business

+It’s hard to overstate the impact of first-rate fulfillment on your eCommerce business.
 Suppose you’re constantly putting out fires, talking down angry customers who got the wrong items or whose orders were late, going on treasure hunts to find lost SKUs in the fulfillment warehouse, or dealing with logistics crises.
-In that case, you’re losing time and money that you could invest in scaling your eCommerce business.
+In that case, you’re losing time and money you could invest in scaling your eCommerce business.

-It’s hard to overstate the impact of first-rate fulfillment on an eCommerce business.
 We’ve watched Red Stag Fulfillment clients grow their enterprises by 10X and experience a 20,000% increase in unit volume.
 The best part is that they didn’t have to think about the extra warehouse space and personnel required to accommodate the additional sales because Red Stag handled that for them.

 Accurate order fulfillment means getting the right quantity of the proper SKUs to the correct address every time.
 Choose a fulfillment partner with a high order accuracy rate, and you’ll watch your company expand.